Frequently Asked Questions

 What are the Foundation’s priorities?

-Through 2026, Helios Education Foundation is zeroing in on improving outcomes for low-income and Latino students in Arizona and low-income and Black students in Florida.
-To increase college graduation rates for these students—and use what we learn to increase achievement for all students—we are focusing on three key drivers essential to getting these subpopulations on track for college attainment:
+Through 2026, we are focused on improving outcomes for low-income and Latino students in Arizona and low-income and Black students in Florida.
+To increase college graduation rates for these students—and use what we learn to increase achievement for all students—we believe the following three key drivers are essential to getting these subpopulations on track for college attainment:

-We are focusing on these three drivers because we believe that they provide the best leverage for ensuring that students are prepared for and on the path to a college degree.
-Ultimately, Helios seeks to ensure that all children in Arizona and Florida have the full potential to succeed in an educational pathway that will take them where they want to go.
+We are focusing on these three drivers because we believe they provide the best leverage for ensuring that students are prepared for and on the path to a college degree.
+Ultimately, we seek to ensure that all children in Arizona and Florida have the full potential to succeed in an educational pathway that will take them where they want to go.

 How was Helios created?